Thank you for submitting the form. Your reference number is

 Premium tyres can last longer

-If you pay more for a tyre but it wears more durably and performs better for longer, then it's possible to save money and be safer on the road.
+If you pay more for a tyre but it takes longer to wear down, then it's possible to save money while being safe on the road.

 Higher-priced tyres can be more fuel efficient